ShanGlor/CtrlFreakTX8-and-RX8/README.md

 CtrlFreak FC/Rx -

-Tested with 16MHz Nano/Uno and TMRH20 RF24 libs(Github)
+Use TMRH20 RF24 libs from Github.

+Tested with 16MHz Nano, Uno or Duemilanove because of its 3.3v output to supply the NRF24 and the sensors.
+(Mega not yet supported).

-Motors use pins 9,6,5,3 instead of 9,10,11,3 because we allocated the hardware SPI pins for NRF24
+ESCs/Motors use pins 9,6,5,3 instead of 9,10,11,3 because we allocated the hardware SPI pins for NRF24.

 vbat voltage divider to A3

-MPU6050 on I2c (A4 A5)
+MPU6050 on I2c (A4/A5)

 nRF24 connections (left is nRF24, right is arduino)